Hi-Fi murders: Trial

+Pierre, Andrews, and Roberts were charged with first degree murder and aggravated robbery.

-The joint trial of Pierre, Andrews, and Roberts for first-degree murder and robbery began on October 15, 1974, in Farmington, in neighboring Davis County.
+The joint trial of Pierre, Andrews, and Roberts for first degree murder and robbery began on October 15, 1974, in Farmington, in neighboring Davis County.
 On November 16, 1974, Pierre and Andrews were convicted of all charges; Roberts was convicted only of robbery.
 Four days later, Pierre and Andrews were sentenced to death.
 Roberts was sentenced to five years to life imprisonment and was paroled in 1987.

 During the trial, it was revealed that Pierre and Andrews had robbed the store with the intent of killing anyone they encountered, and, in the months prior, had been looking for ways to commit the murders quietly and cleanly.
 The two then repeatedly watched the film Magnum Force (1973), in which a prostitute (played by Margaret Avery) is forced to drink Drano and is shown immediately dropping dead.
 Pierre and Andrews decided that this would be an efficient method of murder and decided to use it in their crime.

 Survivor Orren Walker was the star witness for the prosecution.
 Due to his amnesia, Cortney Naisbitt was unable to testify.
 His father, Byron Hunter Naisbitt, did testify.

 Convictions

-The official police report stated that six black men driving two vans committed the robbery.
+The official police report stated that six men driving two vans committed the robbery.
 Roberts and another man remained with the cars, and two others loaded the vans, while Pierre and Andrews tortured and killed the victims.
 However, detectives only had enough evidence to convict Pierre, Andrews, and Roberts.
-Ogden Police Department Officer Delroy White, who was a detective when he worked the case, observed: "Andrews was the brains behind the whole deal, the one who organized it [...]
+Ogden Police Department Officer Deloy White, who was a detective when he worked the case, observed: "Andrews was the brains behind the whole deal, the one who organized it [...]
 Pierre was the enforcer."
+Andrews would corroborate White's statement in an interview with KUTV before his execution in 1992, admitting that he targeted the store after becoming acquainted with Stanley Walker a few months prior to the robbery and blaming solely Pierre for the excessive violence leading up to the killings.